pnp/sp-dev-samples/Samples/WebHooks.List.AzureAD/azure functions guide.md

 - Return the validationtoken if specified as URL parameter to the call
 - Store the JSON message in a storage queue so that our Azure Web Job can pick it up and process it

-You can achieve above by replacing the default code by below code:
+You can achieve above by replacing the default code by below code (please enter your storage account connection string and update the queue name if you're using a different one):

 ```C#
 #r "Newtonsoft.Json"